AdobeDocs/workfront.en/help/scenario-planner/create-and-edit-plans.md

  <li value="8">(Optional) Scroll from left to right to view the entire duration of the plan. </li>
  <li value="9"> <p>(Optional) Click the <span class="bold">Today</span> indicator line to return to the current day. </p> <p> <img src="assets/today-indicator-350x160.png" style="width: 350;height: 160;"> </p> </li>
  <li value="10"> <p>Click the <span class="bold">Job Roles</span> box in the header of the plan to add job roles that will be available to execute the plan.</p> <p>The details of the Job&nbsp;Roles box display. </p> <note type="tip">
-   The role allocation unit (FTE or hours) that&nbsp;
-   <span>Workfront</span> uses for this plan displays in parentheses in the title of the box.
+   The role allocation unit (FTE or hours) that&nbsp;Workfront uses for this plan displays in parentheses in the title of the box.
   </note> <p> <img src="assets/adding-people-to-plan-350x206.png" style="width: 350;height: 206;"> </p> </li>
  <li value="11"> <p>Click the <span class="bold">Start typing job role</span> field and select a role from the list or start typing the name of an <span>active</span> job role. </p> <p>All <span>active</span> job roles in the system are listed when you click this field. </p> <p>This adds the job role to the Job&nbsp;Roles column. </p> </li>
  <li value="12"> <p>Update or review the following information for the job role:&nbsp;</p>